bxparks/rpn83p/docs/USER_GUIDE.md

 ### Short Answer

-The initial motivation for this project was to relearn Z80 assembly language programming by creating a useful RPN calculator in the spirit of the HP-42S which is the calculator that I like the best.
-After doing far more Z80 programming than I had intended, I am continuing to use this project to learn about low-level assembly language programming, mathematical concepts, and numerical algorithms.
+The initial motivation for this project was for me to relearn Z80 assembly language programming through the process of creating a useful RPN calculator in the spirit of the HP-42S.
+Now that I have done more Z80 programming than I had intended, I continue to work on this project to explore various programming ideas, numerical algorithms, and mathematical concepts.

-But I have added another goal for RPN83P.
+In addition, I have added another goal for RPN83P.
 I want RPN83P to be one of the most affordable ways for new users to learn and use a full-featured scientific RPN calculator.
-HP no longer makes scientific RPN calculators (the reissued HP-15C Collector's Edition may be a limited release).
+HP no longer makes scientific RPN calculators (except perhaps the reissued HP-15C Collector's Edition which may be a limited release).
 The prices for used HP calculators are unreasonably high.
-The only other alternatives are the offerings from SwissMicros which are in the $250-$300 range.
+The only other alternatives are the offerings from SwissMicros which are in the $150-$300 range.
 RPN83P offers access to a scientific RPN app on readily obtainable TI-83+/84+ calculators in the $20-$50 range.
-I hope RPN83P can be the gateway application that introduces new users to the beauty and power of RPN calculators.
+I hope RPN83P can be the gateway application that introduces new generation of users to the beauty and power of RPN calculators.

 ### Long Answer